RemiBoyer/wastemodeling/README.md

 * You will simulate the waste collection process, in a simplified manner
 * Given the simulation, you will compute performance indicator to describe the outcome (as a "loosy forecast")

+You can read more about the waste collection modeling [on the collect page](./collect.md)

 ### The waste treatment modeling
 * The purpose is to estimate the feasability and the cost of a **treatment** setup (given in parameter)
 * You will define your treatment setup through :